morhakak/FitnessTracker.View/README.md

 **Register:**

-- Open the application in your browser: http://localhost:3000
+- Open the application in your browser: http://localhost:{your current port}
-- Click on the "Sign Up" button and create a new account.
+- Click on the "Register" button and create a new account.

 **Login**

-- Click on the "Login" button and enter your credentials.
+- On "Login" enter your credentials.
-  If you are an admin, you will have additional privileges.
+  If you are an admin, you will have additional privileges (see Admin section).

 - Managing Workouts and Exercises
   After logging in, navigate to the "Workouts" section.